Lyxnx/android-gradle-catalogs/README.md

 Note that this file is relative to the current build script.
 The above would result in the schema directory being `app/somewhere/schema_dir` for the `:app` module

-### Hilt Config
+### Hilt

 KSP support was added to Dagger in version 2.48 (catalog 2023.09.09 onwards).
 This plugin used to come with a KAPT version, but has been removed due to KSP being more performant.

-This plugin will require the [Dagger Hilt](https://dagger.dev/hilt/gradle-setup.html) (ID `dagger.hilt.android.plugin`) plugin to be applied, and will add the android hilt library from the `common` catalog to the dependencies
+This plugin will require the [Dagger Hilt](https://dagger.dev/hilt/gradle-setup.html) (ID `dagger.hilt.android.plugin`) plugin to be applied, and will add the android hilt library from the catalog containing the `com.google.dagger:hilt-android`, `com.google.dagger:hilt-android-compiler`, and `com.google.dagger:hilt-android-testing` artifacts

 To use, make sure the [KSP](https://github.com/google/ksp) (ID `com.google.devtools.ksp`) plugin is applied, and then apply this plugin.